splash-networks/admin-panel-doc/docs/portals/mikrotik-with-radius.md

 ## Add a Portal

-To create a portal go to the Portal tab and click on the New portal button.
+To create a portal go to the Portals tab and click on the New portal button.
 Enter a name for the portal, and in Hardware select `Mikrotik with RADIUS`.
 Then, enter a Site ID based on which the path of the portal URL will be defined.

 ![Mikrotik Portal](../assets/images/portal/mikrotik-radius-portal.png)